p2docs/p2docs.github.io/page/alu.md

 ~~~

 <%=p2instrinfo('xoro32')%>
 XORO32 generates a pseudo-random number based on the seed value in **D**estination.
-The next seed value is written back into **D**estination and the generated pseudo-random number is substituted as the next instruction's **S**ource value.
+The next seed value is written back into **D**estination and the generated pseudo-random number is substituted as the next instruction's **S**ource value (and as a side effect, also written to the [Q Register](cog.html#q-register).

 **D**estination's value should never be zero, since that causes the seed to stay zero.